 Video poker overall makes money for casinos, but some slot directors would rather see a slot machine in a VP terminal’s place.
 Clearly not every VP player plays an optimal strategy.
 A casual video poker player may play a game with a poor pay schedule (not all VP is created equal), and just like with other casino games, can turn a moderate house edge into a significant one through unskilled or unknowledgeable play.

 Professional video poker players do exist.
 Similar to professional slot players, these pro gamblers wait for the right conditions to strike before investing time and capital.

 What makes a video poker game profitable?
 Generally, it’s the combination of inherently high payback married with generous promotions.
 Add to this a player-friendly loyalty club program and you can turn a slightly negative expected value game into something worth a positive hourly rate of return.

 Here’s a hypothetical: That rare 99.96 percent “10/6” DDB game sits in a corner of a casino during that casino’s promotional car giveaway.
 Play in this casino, and earn entries to win a new luxury vehicle.
-On top of that, the slot director has forgotten to exclude some of the highest returning VP machines from not just this promotion but also the standard 1 percent cash back the slot club offers.
+On top of that, the slot director has forgotten to exclude some of the highest returning VP machines from not just this promotion but also the standard one percent cash back the slot club offers.
 What’s more, enough play will yield complimentary meals and rooms.

 With this perfect storm, yet not necessarily uncommon occurrence, a machine that was supposed to take a $25 per spin player for a penny on each spin is now realistically worth $20-$50 per hour to a well-practiced player.
 It also depends on the value of the car and the number of entries.
 Note that the referenced car is just part of the example, and casinos regularly offer many promotions of value such as free cruises or vacation packages too.